 If you are looking to build a home on a property with some acreage, such as a riverfront estate, mini-farm, or horse property, Wilsonville could the place to settle down.

 Building Your New Portland Home the Renaissance Way

 Want to build a new home in one of the appealing suburbs situated in the Portland metro area?
-Through Renaissance Homes’ Renaissance on Your Land division, you can choose a house plan from our extensive portfolio and have it built on your own lot.
+Through Renaissance Homes’ Renaissance Custom Homes division, you can choose a house plan from our extensive portfolio and have it built on your own lot.
 This streamlined process results in both a rewarding home building experience and a home that provides you value for years to come.